Skip to content

 It is considered that the months between December and February are the driest in Vietnam, with no flooding, roads are not impassable, and monsoon rains affect your travel plans.

-In the cities, the humidity is lower, and the temperatures are great, and if you love the countryside, it is also the best time to go to Vietnam, where the weather is better less mud and lower humidity for jungle tours.
+In the cities, the humidity is lower, and the temperatures are great.
+If you love the countryside, it is also the best time to go to Vietnam, where the weather is better, there is less mud, and there is lower humidity for jungle tours.

 The country is distinguished as a tourist destination in the Asian continent, receiving approximately 6 million tourists each year.
 The country is famous for its archaeological sites, historical cities, beautiful beaches, and distinctive culture.